 Black Pepper Gravy

-- In a small saucepan or skillet melt butter over medium heat.
+- In a medium skillet melt butter over medium heat.

 - Using a whisk incorporate the flour and cook for 2-3 minutes until it begins to simmer.